Ryan-Michael-DeCinti/Ryan-Michael-DeCinti/README.md

 - 👋 Hi, I’m @Ryan-Michael-DeCinti
-- 👀 I’m interested in ... becoming a fullstack software engineer
+- 👀 I’m interested in ... developing monitoring and alerting systems for enterprise organizations.
 - 🌱 I’m currently learning ...
-Javascript
+Python
-- 💞️ I’m looking to collaborate on ... open-source projects and non-profit organization projects
+- 💞️ I’m looking to collaborate on ...
+Open-Source and Environmental Monitoring Projects
 - 📫 How to reach me ...
 I can be contacted via email at ryanmichaeldecinti@gmail.com.
 I can also be found on Linkedin @Ryan Michael DeCinti

 <!---